rotub/rotub.github.io/_posts/2015-09-11-life-drawing.md

 #### Training to love drawing

 On my way to and from work I've been trying to have more fun with drawing.
 It's impossible to draw with precision on the train, so I am forced to take drawing less seriously.
-I've been drawing commuters and having fun playing around with a different style of drawing.
+I've been drawing commuters and having fun playing around with a different style.